arcalot/arcaflow-plugin-pcp/README.md

 ## Power User Configurations

-> [WARNING] Please exercise caution in using the configuration options noted here.
+> [!WARNING] Please exercise caution in using the configuration options noted here.
 There
 > is no input validation for the custom configurations, and malformed entries will lead
 > to a plugin failure, possibly late in the run.